- Reference and research assistance: Online and remote options

 - Mondays through Thursdays, 11 a.m.-1 p.m. and 2 p.m.-6 p.m.

-Join us on Zoom via “Write at the Desk.”
+Join us on Zoom via “Research and Writing Help on Zoom.”
 Drop in via this link and connect with a librarian or writing tutor.

 - Mondays through Thursdays, 11 a.m.-1 p.m. and 2 p.m.-5 p.m.